 Ingredients

-The active drug ingredient in Calquence is acalabrutinib.
-The active drug ingredient in Venclexta is venetoclax.
+The active ingredient in Calquence is acalabrutinib.
+The active ingredient in Venclexta is venetoclax.

 Uses

-The Food and Drug Administration has approved both Calquence and Venclexta to treat chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL).
+The Food and Drug Administration (FDA) has approved both Calquence and Venclexta to treat chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL) in adults.

-Calquence is also approved to treat mantle cell lymphoma (MCL),* if you’ve already tried at least one other medication to treat your MCL.
+Calquence is also approved to treat mantle cell lymphoma (MCL)* in adults who have already tried at least one other medication to treat the MCL.

-In addition, Venclexta is approved to treat a certain form of acute myeloid leukemia (AML) in older adults.
+In addition, Venclexta is approved to treat a certain form of acute myeloid leukemia (AML) in adults ages 75 years and older or adults who can’t have standard chemotherapy.

 Drug forms and administration